jimnanney/jimnanney.github.io/source/about/index.markdown

 My name is Jim Nanney.
 As the title of the blog suggests, I am a perpetual student of software craftsmanship.
 That means I enjoy thinking about design, planning, building, and everything related to software construction until it becomes artwork created by a true craftsman.
 One day, I will be that craftsman.

 I've done many things with computers since I was a young kid in the early 80's.
 My first computer was purchased in 1980 and had so little room on it that this page wouldn't even fit.
 Since that time I seem to have become a jack of all trades.
 I have run BBSs (pre-internet message boards).
 I have been a systems admin and network admin.
 And yes, I have some pretty good linux chops.
 At the urging of a good friend I went on to obtain my RHCE in 2010.
 As for software, I have written C and Assembly code for software and firmware.
-I have built hardware devices including my own VGA card..
+I have built hardware devices including my own VGA card.

 Currently I live in Biloxi, MS and work as a developer building web applications.
 I am a father of 3 wonderful girls and a husband to the most intelligent, beautiful, creative woman in the world.